-Supply voltages larger than 40 V can permanently damage the device; see the Absolute Maximum Ratings.
+Supply voltages larger than 40 V can permanently damage the device; see Absolute Maximum Ratings.

 Place 0.1-μF bypass capacitors close to the power-supply pins to reduce errors coupling in from noisy or high-impedance power supplies.
-For more detailed information on bypass capacitor placement, refer to the Layout section.
+For more detailed information on bypass capacitor placement, see Layout.